 Global Entry or TSA Pre✓® Fee Credit

-If you already hold a card that offers a Global Entry/TSA Pre Credit, this benefit likely won’t peak your interest, although you can gift the credit to a family member by charging their fee to your card.
+If you already hold a card that offers a Global Entry/TSA Pre Credit, this benefit likely won’t pique your interest, although you can gift the credit to a family member by charging their fee to your card.
 The IHG Rewards Premier Card receives a Global Entry credit, up to $100 in value, every four years.

 20% Discount on Points Purchases